© Unofficial Royalty 2024

 Full name: Friederike Luise Wilhelmine Amalie

 In 1818, Friederike married Leopold IV Friedrich, Duke of Anhalt-Dessau.
-The marriage had been arranged by the Prussian court, and they had been formally engaged since May 1816.
+The Prussian court had arranged the marriage, and they had been formally engaged since May 1816.
 Friederike and Leopold had four children.
-Friederike also became Duchess of Anhalt-Köthen in 1847 when that duchy was inherited by her husband.
-Three years after Friederike’s death, the Dessau and Köthen duchies were joined as one – the Duchy of Anhalt-Dessau-Köthen, and in 1863, were merged with the last remaining Anhalt duchy – Anhalt-Bernburg – becoming the unified Duchy of Anhalt, with her husband becoming the first reigning Duke.
+Friederike also became Duchess of Anhalt-Köthen in 1847 when her husband inherited that duchy.
+Three years after Friederike’s death, the Dessau and Köthen duchies were joined as one, the Duchy of Anhalt-Dessau-Köthen, and in 1863, was merged with the last remaining Anhalt duchy, the Duchy of Anhalt-Bernburg, becoming the unified Duchy of Anhalt, with her husband becoming the first reigning Duke.

 Unofficial Royalty: Friederike of Prussia, Duchess of Anhalt